Brand Refresh and memorable logos

-Designing logos is an inspiring and complex process.
+Designing an unforgettable logo is an inspiring and complex process.
 It takes time to develop a unique and expressive idea for the design.
 Many factors impact the design process.
 One of them is the client’s vision.
-And all clients want is the logo’s simplicity!

 A memorable logo should be simple, timeless, versatile, easily recognizable, and distinctive and effectively communicate your brand’s values and message.
 This article will explore what makes a logo memorable and how to create a unique one.

+You ask: words?
 I am trying to remember how I learned and uttered my first words; it looks like I knew them already.
 No one advertised my first words on social media.
 Maybe my mother in my “First steps” family album.
 Probably my mother is the best social media strategist I’ve ever known, though my mother is a teacher.
-So how does Google define the word memorable
+So, how does Google define the word memorable?

 Now I am designing the character for my studio and Roccoroma, the client’s site; it makes me wonder how to make my logos memorable.

 The logo designer has to understand the message of the client’s business.
 I started this site more than 6 months ago, before COVID.
 Everything became complicated with the Pandemic.
 I was getting different messages from the owner of the store.
 It was hard to concentrate on ONE idea or an image.
 And then… Boom!
 Social distancing image popped up in my head and Logo was created!